radapdal/process/webdevelopmentworkflow.md

 >
 > `AWAITING RELEASE` -> `RELEASED TO PROD`

-At this point, a QA should be on standby to verify production deployment.
+The assigned QA will then verify the production deployment.

 #### Issue after Deployment